VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 See it?
 Just added namespace with new collection implementation.
 Genius and easy!

+Microsoft provided majority of infrastructure and "ready to go" solutions for developers, so migration of third party library wasn't so important case for C#.

 #### Variance {#cs_variance}

 C# supports both co and contra variance using declaration site variance:
 There are 2 keywords: `in` and `out` which marks generic parameters as contra and covariant.
-Let's try them rewriting examples from
+Let's try them by rewriting examples from
 [co]({% post_url 2019-10-01-generic-programming-part-1-introduction %}#covariance)
 and
 [contravariance]({% post_url 2019-10-01-generic-programming-part-1-introduction %}#contravariance)